-Sections 1 and [2] 6.7 of this bill fallow the revise the circumstances under which a court is authorized to appoint a nonresident as a guardian for an adult ward funder certain circumstances.]
-Section 6.3 climinates existing limitations on the authority of a court to appoint a nonresident as a guardian for a minor ward.
+Sections 1 and 6.7 of this bill revise the circumstances under which a court is authorized to appoint a nonresident as a guardian for an adult ward.
+Section 6.3 eliminates existing limitations on the authority of a court to appoint a nonresident as a guardian for a minor ward.
 Section 1 also requires the court to give preference in appointing a guardian for an adult ward to the following persons in the following order, whether or not the person is a nonresident: (1) a nominated person, who is a person the adult ward specifically nominated or requested as a guardian in a will, trust or other written document executed by the adult ward while competent; or (2) a relative.
-If two or more nominated persons are qualified and suitable to be appointed as a guardian, section 1 authorizes the court to appoint two or more co-guardians or generally requires the court to give preference to the nominated person named in a will, trust or other written document that is part of the adult's established estate plan, but there are certain exceptions for extraordinary circumstances.
+If two or more nominated persons are qualified and suitable to be appointed as a guardian, section 1 authorizes the court to appoint two or more coguardians or generally requires the court to give preference to the nominated person named in a will, trust or other written document that is part of the adult's established estate plan, but there are certain exceptions for extraordinary circumstances.

-In selecting a guardian, section 1 does not allow the court to give preference to a nominated person or relative who is a resident over a nominated person or relative who is a nonresident if the court determines that the nonresident would be a more qualified and suitable guardian and the adult would receive continuing care and supervision under the guardianship of the nonresident.
+In selecting a guardian, section 1 does not allow the court to give preference to a resident over a nonresident if the court determines that the nonresident would be a more qualified and suitable guardian and the adult would receive continuing care and supervision under the guardianship of the nonresident.
 If the court selects a nonresident guardian, section 1 requires the court to order the nonresident guardian to designate a registered agent in this State.